-Another greatest security threat in network.
+Another greatest security threat in the network.
 During eavesdropping, an intruder intercepts the packages of data transferred over HTTP (through monitoring software), modifies the data and misuses them in order to harm the network.
 It is really a dangerous threat as there are many tools named as Sniffers available and developed frequently to intercept the data packages.

 - Entertaining encryption strategy will secure you a way out from eavesdropping.
 Using encryption measures like digital certificates (SSL certificates) will definitely lessen the risk of eavesdropping attacks.

 - Apply network segmentation which will prevent eavesdropping as well as other network attacks.